arhen/WebRESTfulApiBenchmark/README.md

 For good further sake, we will add _CI/CD_ configuration next.

 # Contribution
 Feel free to contribute.
-We want to everyone take advantage or learn something from this benchmark.
+We want to everyone to take advantage or learn something from this benchmark.
 There are 2 type of contributing to this:

 1. Add new WebAPIFramework

-Since we dont have any limitation to what to use, we are open to accept any new web api framework approaches.
+Since we dont have any limitation to use framework, we are open to accept any new web api framework approaches.

 2. Edit source code of existing webAPIFramework